-Pair him with an ultimate cooldown booster or two, set up the rest of your annoying arena team and wait until people to start pinging you on Discord to take him off your team.
+Pair him with an ultimate cooldown booster or two, set up the rest of your annoying arena team, and wait until people start pinging you on Discord to take him off your team.

 Unfortunately, his HP is on the low end for a brawler and most of the time doesn’t live long enough to reach his third stack.
 He needs a full stall team and abilities to help him out.

 One of the best bots in the early game, Froggy significantly starts dropping off in damage and usefulness around level 10 or so.

 His damage simply isn’t where it used to be and he gets easily countered by botpack abilities, chasers with smart AI choices or simple bot abilities.
 Still the cutest mascot of the game though.